#1 running front kick, front kick, roundhouse kick, neck strike, reverse punch

 Avoid the attack by sidestepping while simultaneously blocking the arm.
 Immediately execute koteigashi or side step take-down.

-#2 High Chop/Neck Strik
+#2 High Chop/Neck Strike

 Same as above